 “Tell me and I forget.
 Teach me and I remember.
 Involve me and I learn.”
-With the words of Benjamin Franklin in mind, we want to share with you some of the activities we employ at Box UK to help explain the concepts at the heart of Agile.
+With the words of Benjamin Franklin in mind, we want to share with you some of the Agile learning games we employ at Box UK to help explain the concepts at the heart of the approach.

 Covering iterative development, planning processes and prioritisation, the games below communicate key information in an engaging and interactive way – making it more likely to stick.
 So have a play, and see what you can learn.

 Understand the concepts behind iterative development – and the benefits it can offer over up-front planning – using the well-known game of battleships.